A0GY/SafeRouting/SETUP_AND_RUN.md

    ./gradlew :app:installDebug
    adb shell am start -n com.universityofreading.demo/.MainActivity
    ```
 4. Use the **Safest/Fastest** toggle to compare routes.
 Tile streaming will automatically adjust overlays and routing risk without reloading the entire dataset.
+If the aggregator returns no incidents (e.g., before the first ingestion run completes) the app automatically falls back to its bundled sample dataset so you still see markers and heatmaps.

 ### Build configuration tips
 - Override the aggregator base URL for production builds using Gradle properties (see §5).